 Wildlife in Elk Island National Park

-Besides the wood and plains bison, there are over 500 deer, both white-tailed and mule, 600+ elk, 300 moose, coyotes and beavers.
+Besides the wood and plains bison, there are over 500 deer, both white-tailed and a mule, 600+ elk, 300 moose, coyotes, and beavers.
 We didn’t see any other species besides the bison, but we did see several beaver dams.
-Black bears and gray wolves also live in the park, but are rarely seen by visitors.
+Black bears and gray wolves also live in the park but are rarely seen by visitors.